 Over the past few years, the number of adults living with obstructive sleep apnea (OSA) has steadily increased.
 If you’re not familiar, OSA is a sleep-related breathing disorder that impacts one’s ability to breathe during sleep.
-Across the world, it’s predicted that at least 100 million people have this condition, with 25 million estimated to have OSA just in the United States alone ,.
+Across the world, it’s predicted that at least a billion people have this condition, with 25 million estimated to have OSA just in the United States alone ,.

 Alarmingly, it’s also predicted that 80 percent of all sleep apnea patients remain undiagnosed .
 This statistic is disturbing, especially considering the consequences associated with this common condition.
 If left untreated, sleep apnea can lead to serious health conditions, including high blood pressure, type 2 diabetes, and stroke – and it some cases, it can even be fatal.